Skip to content

 Clinical Trials

-The company’s lead therapeutic candidate, ONL1204, is a first-in-class small peptide that effectively inhibits the Fas receptor, thus blocking the activation of the Fas pathway and the related immune signaling which results in the death of key retinal cells and loss of vision.
+ONL’s lead therapeutic candidate, ONL1204, is a first-in-class small peptide that effectively inhibits the Fas receptor, thus blocking the activation of the Fas pathway and the related immune signaling which results in the death of key retinal cells and loss of vision.

 ONL Therapeutics is currently conducting clinical studies of ONL1204 Ophthalmic Solution across the following indications:

-Learn more about our ongoing clinical trials below.
+Learn more about our ongoing clinical trials below:

 Geographic Atrophy